 If you have to constantly communicate with your team, a collaboration feature will help to keep information flowing so everyone is up to date.
 Moreover, look for a software that provides a chat platform and task management among the project crew and version tracking system.

 Reports are the best way to get a strategic overview of the projects’ status.
 Specifically, you need to know how everything is going by the end of every week or month.
 In addition, a software that compiles all the information related to schedule, cost, team performance and resources usability in a structured document is something to look for.

 Also, every project is coordinated with limited resources.
 From labor to budgeting and time availability, how you use your resources is something to always be aware.
 Because of that, try out tools that can track how you are using your resources which makes a huge difference on your decision making process.

 Perhaps the most important feature is how easy it is for you and others to use.
 The best project management software is the one you actually use.
 So, be sure to play around with options before you buy and make sure that the UI and design is simple and intuitive.

 Kissflow was built for people just like you–people who don’t have formal training in project management, but are handling it nonetheless.
-We took all the advanced features of the best project management tools and boiled them down to their essentials with one easy-to-use layout.
+We took all the advanced features of the best project management tools and boiled them down to their essentials with one easy-to-use kanban board layout.
 Kissflow gives you easy access to create your own project board, assign tasks, and create reports.
 It’s the best project management software for people who want to get the work done and not be distracted by the tool.